addyosmani/backbone-fundamentals/chapters/06-extensions.md

 # Backbone Extensions

+Backbone is flexible, simple and powerful, however you may find that the complexity of the application you are working on requires more than what it provides out of the box.
+There are certain concerns which it just doesn't address directly as one of it's goals is to be minimalist.

+Take for example Views, which provide by default a `render` method which does nothing and produces no real results when called, despite most using it to generate HTML which a view will manage.
+Also look at Models and Collections which have no built-in way of handling nested hierarchies - if you require this functionality, you need to write it yourself or use a plugin.

+In these cases, there are many existing Backbone plugins which can provide advanced solutions for large-scale Backbone apps.
+A fairly complete list of plugins and frameworks available can be found on the Backbone [wiki](https://github.com/documentcloud/backbone/wiki/Extensions%2C-Plugins%2C-Resources).
+Using these add-ons, there is enough for applications of most sizes to be completed successfully.

+In this section of the book we will look at a few popular Backbone add-ons, including MarionetteJS and Thorax.

 ## MarionetteJS (Backbone.Marionette)

 *By Derick Bailey & Addy Osmani*

 As we've seen, Backbone provides a great set of building blocks for our JavaScript applications.
 It gives us the core constructs that are needed to build small to mid-sized apps, organize jQuery DOM events, or create single page apps that support mobile devices and large scale enterprise needs.
 But Backbone is not a complete framework.
 It's a set of building blocks that leaves much of the application design, architecture, and scalability to the developer, including memory management, view management, and more.

 [MarionetteJS](http://marionettejs.com) (a.k.a Backbone.Marionette) provides many of the features that the non-trivial application developer needs, above what Backbone itself provides.
 It is a composite application library that aims to simplify the construction of large scale applications.
 It does this by providing a collection of common design and implementation patterns found in the applications that the creator, [Derick Bailey](http://lostechies.com/derickbailey/), and many other [contributors](https://github.com/marionettejs/backbone.marionette/graphs/contributors) have been using to build Backbone apps.